SakibAhmed-exe/oldPortfolio/README.md

 # Personal Website

 I made my own website!
 The site is meant to feature some information about me, my resume, and any projects I've completed.
 This application was bootstrapped with react-create-app.
+I've included two pictures below, but you can goto sakibahmed.co to see the entire thing.

 <p align="center">
 <img src="/demopics/portfoliotooltippic.png" width="500" height="500">
 <img src="/demopics/portfolioprojectspic.png" width="500" height="500">
 <p/>

 ## How to Run

 In terminal, just type `npm run start` in the same directory as the project!
 Then, open [http://localhost:3000](http://localhost:3000) to view the apliccation in your browser of choice.
 Edits made to the code will be rendered in real-time.

-### `Features`
+## `Features`

 I've implemented a handful of frameworks/libraries for this project: React.js, Material UI, and React Router.